-Video ID (e.g. Red 8, Blue 2 etc.) Candidate Number Candidate Name Planning, Performing and Evaluating (50) Analysing and Improving (10) (if applicable)
+Video ID (e.g. Red 8, Blue 2 etc.) Candidate Name Gender M/F Planning, Performing and Evaluating (50) Analysing and Improving (10) (if applicable)

-This form is to be used to show the external moderator the rank order (based on Planning, Performing and Evaluating) for each activity.
-This form must be submitted with the video evidence for external moderation.
+This form is to be used to show the external moderator the rank order (based on Planning, Performing and Evaluating) for each activity (there are separate Centre Order of Merit forms for Track and Field Athletics, Cross Country Running and Competitive Swimming).
+These forms must be submitted with the video evidence for external moderation.

-IGCSE PHYSICAL EDUCATION (0413) CENTRE ORDER OF MERIT (Athletics)
+IGCSE PE (0413) Centre Order of Merit (Track and Field Athletics)